Rigorous dynamical mean field theory for stochastic gradient descent methods: Introduction

-where $\XX \in \mathbb{R}^{n \times d}$ is the design matrix, the observed labels $\yy \in \mathbb{R}^{n}$ are generated according to a ground truth parametrized by a continuous, separable function $\Phi_{0} : \mathbb{R}^{n\times q} \to \mathbb{R}^n$ and ground-truth vector $\wwt \in \mathbb{R}^{d \times q}$, and the loss and regularization $\mathcal{L},\reg$ are differentiable functions.
-The number of samples $n$ and dimension of the inputs $d$ will be taken to infinity (the high-dimensional limit), while the number of weight vectors $q$ (corresponding to the number of hidden units) will remain finite.
+In the case where $\mathbf{F}$ is scalar valued, the definition of separable becomes The number of samples $n$ and dimension of the inputs $d$ will be taken to infinity (the high-dimensional limit), while the number of weight vectors $q$ (corresponding to the number of hidden units) will remain finite.
 We will consider a generic family of discrete-time dynamics in Theorem \ref{th:main_dmft}, which includes stochastic gradient descent methods widely used in practice: a candidate $\hat{\ww}$ is estimated using gradient descent by producing the following sequence of iterates

 where $\gamma^{t}$ is the scalar learning rate, $\nabla \mathcal{L}^{t}(.,\mathbf{y}) \in \mathbb{R}^{n \times q}$, $\nabla \mathbf{F}(.) \in \mathbb{R}^{d \times q}$ are the gradients of $\mathcal{L}^{t}$ and $\mathbf{F}$, and the time-dependent loss function $\mathcal{L}^{t}$ represents potential modifications of the gradient descent, for instance mini-batch sampling with batch-size being a finite fraction of $d$ in the high-dimensional limit.